weburg/generic-http-web-service-client-js/README.md

     cylinders: 44,
     throttleSetting: 49
 }
-let engineId1 = httpWebService.createEngines({engine: engine});
+let engineId1 = await httpWebService.createEngines({engine: engine});
 ```

 ### Running the example

 First, ensure the server is running.
 Refer to other grouped GHoWSt projects to
 get and run the server.

+#### Browser

-For running the browser example, it should serve from a
+For running the browser example, it should serve from a local Web server.
+On the
-local Web server.
-On the CLI, you can install Node.js and npm, and then install
+CLI, you can install Node.js and npm, and then install the http-server npm
-the http-server npm package globally (with the -g flag).
-Or, your IDE may have
+package globally (with the -g flag).
+Or, your IDE may have a local Web server
-a local Web server built in.
+built in.

 If using the CLI, ensure you are in the project directory.
 Run: